2D vs 3D: Animation Production in a Changing Industry

 In recent times, anime has drifted away from the use of traditional, hand-drawn animation, opting instead to incorporate more digital elements.
 In some cases, they have entirely transferred to using 3D animation.
 For the traditionalists out there, go blame Pixar.

-Like I said, it’s only been in recent history that 3D has become somewhat prevalent.
+Like I said, it’s only been in recent history that 3D animation has become somewhat prevalent.
 In the 80’s, the so-called Golden Age of Anime, 2D animation was king – money was plentiful, which propelled 2D animation development in anime.
 But it turns out that computers are pretty efficient and in today’s world, that directly translates into lower costs $$$.
 Surprising, I know.

-When the money crunch of the 90’s (why was there even a money crunch?!) hit, the cost effective nature of Computer Generated (CG) anime, sometimes called CGI animation, allowed many studios to not only survive but continue development of foreign markets.
+When the money crunch of the 90’s (why was there even a money crunch?!) hit, the cost effective nature of Computer Generated (CG) anime, sometimes called CGI animation, allowed many animation studios to not only survive but continue development of foreign markets.
 But as with all things that change, many have resisted the change from 2D to CG, citing the new trends in technology as having diminished animation as an art form.
 Like how movies kill books.
 Or like how visual novels kills social interaction?
 But I still go outside… occasionally (dattebayo~).

-Origins of Anime illustration
+Origins of Anime Illustration

 If we define anime as just any Japanese animation, then anime is pretty frickin’ old.
 The earliest known work of anime dates back to 1917 with a short, hand drawn clip called Namakura Gatana (The Blunt Sword).
 That’s 100 years old next year.
 That’s SOOOO OLD!